apache/hudi/website/docs/quick-start-guide.md

   if contents match.
 Such keyless tables are supported from Hudi 0.14.0.

 :::note
-For the purpose of quick start guide, we will go with one table type (COW) which is partitioned.
+For the purpose of quick start guide, we will go with only COW table type which is partitioned.
 :::

 <Tabs